caro46/Tetraploid_project/Assembly_allpaths_2.md

 PERFSTAT: estimated genome coverage by fragment reads [genome_cov_est] = 42
 PERFSTAT: estimated standard deviation of sequencing bias (at K=25 scale) [bias_stddev_est] = 0.40
 ```

+**Optimistic note**:

+- coverage estimate from fragment libraries (2x180bp, 400bp, 1kb) = 42X

+- Genome size estimated by the program and the repetitiveness is very close to what we expected !!!